cfereday/coder-newbie-advice/README.md

 ## About

 This repository of files has been created to be a useful source of information for people interested in learning to code.
 You don't have to spend a lot of money to learn to code.
-There are many free resources and groups that can help you learn to code.
+There are many free resources and groups that can help you.
 Don't let money stop you.

 It's starting as a series of mark down files, but the plan is to turn it into a website.